 Start the MySQL replication source server by issuing this command:

 shellS> mysqld --ndbcluster --server-id=id \ --log-bin --ndb-log-bin &

 In the previous statement,

 idis this server's unique ID (see Section 8.2, “General Requirements for NDB Cluster Replication”).
 This starts the server's mysqld process with binary logging enabled using the proper logging format.
-It is also necessary to enable logging of updates to
+It is also necessary in NDB 8.0 to enable logging of updates to

 NDBtables explicitly, using the

 --ndb-log-binoption; this is a change from previous versions of NDB Cluster, in which this option was enabled by default.Note